ShaikhMasud/Plant-Disease-Recognition-System/README.md

-Here's a professional and clear **README** for your Plant Disease Recognition System project:

----

 # 🌿 Plant Disease Recognition System

 This project uses **EfficientNetB4** and **Transfer Learning** to detect plant diseases from images of individual leaves.
 It is built using **TensorFlow**, trained on the **PlantVillage dataset**, and deployed as a **Flask web application**.